-Skylar—hairless from Alopecia since age 16—is riding a motorcycle from Washington, D.C. to the southern tip of Argentina in an effort to improve the lives of those who have lost their hair and perceived identity to the autoimmune disease Alopecia.
+Skylar—bald from Alopecia since age 16—rode a motorcycle from Washington, D.C. to the tip of Argentina with the mission to help those who have lost their hair and perceived identity to the autoimmune disease Alopecia.

 Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being — especially for children, women, and young adults.
 It can appear at any age and affects all races and sexes.

 Support plays a big part in helping people with Alopecia regain their confidence, maintain a positive outlook, and overcome the emotional pain caused by this autoimmune disease.

 The best treatments are far from good.
 From acidic ointments to powerful pills to steroidal injections, current treatment options often bring serious side effects and are rarely effective.

 With more funding for research, we hope that our treatment options become more effective and less detrimental.

 Alopecia affects 145 million individuals—that's 2% of the population!
 But very few people actually know what Alopecia is.
 That’s often because people with Alopecia feel they can’t discuss it and have to hide it with wigs, hats, and makeup to feel accepted.

 With increased public awareness of Alopecia, those living with the condition will be able to find acceptance.

 In August of 2019, Skylar set south on his Suzuki TU250x motorcycle to ride 20,000+ miles down the Pan-American Highway through Central and South America to Patagonia.
 Along the way, Skylar worked with Adventures for Alopecia to: